Using user Modules

 sayHello();

-A module may also export several functions:
+A module can also export several functions:

 const sayHelloToMike = () => console.log("Hello Mike!");